resess/resess.github.io/ResessWelcome/515e684a672516a0d06fd3f769a69ffec1e6f9c5/md/FlowDroidManual.md

 The Soot [wiki](https://github.com/Sable/soot/wiki/Instrumenting-Android-Apps-with-Soot) povides detailed instruction on how to instrument Android apps with Soot.

 You need to align and sign the APK file after the transformation to be able to run it.
-[My github repo](https://github.com/DulingLai/Soot_Instrumenter/tree/master/InstrumentAPK) provides a sample project on instrumenting the APK file using Soot.
+[My GitHub repo](https://github.com/DulingLai/Soot_Instrumenter/tree/master/InstrumentAPK) provides a sample project on instrumenting the APK file using Soot.